aizzi/aizzi.github.io/_tutorials/ml_laptop.md

 A useful tool to check in case of bluetooth problems is `bluetoothctl`

+I'm still not able to have my Logitech MX Master 2S reliably working with this setup.
+Bluetooth on Ubuntu appears to be very unstable.
+My suggestion is to use corded mouse and keyboards.

 ### Virtual Environment Management

 It will be extremely probable that you will end up with a lot of different virtual environments to play with, so you want to organize them in a good way.
 This is how I do it.